 Will I speak differently with a dental bridge?

 Some patients may have minor speech changes immediately after getting a bridge, particularly if they were missing front teeth.
-However, this is usually temporary and speech improves as you adjust to the bridge.
+However, this is usually temporary, and speech improves as you adjust to the bridge.
 The restored teeth help you pronounce words more clearly and confidently.
 If speech issues persist, we can adjust the bridge to improve comfort.

-Schedule a Visit Today
+Schedule a Visit to Restore Your Teeth

 The best way to find the perfect tooth replacement option for you is to schedule a consultation with Dr. Harris.
 She will evaluate your smile and offer you a treatment plan that best meets your dental health needs and budgetary goals.
-Schedule an appointment online today, and we look forward to helping you restore your smile soon.